IlluminusLimited/pgdice/README.md

   #   which may not give you the result you want.
   config.logger = Sidekiq.logger
   config.database_url = ENV['PGDICE_DATABASE_URL'] # postgresql://[user[:password]@][host][:port][/dbname][?param1=value1&...]

+  # Set a config file or build the tables manually
+  config.config_file = Rails.root.join('config', 'pgdice.yml') # If you are using rails, else provide the absolute path.
+  # and/or
   config.approved_tables = PgDice::ApprovedTables.new(
     PgDice::Table.new(table_name: 'comments', past: 1),
     PgDice::Table.new(table_name: 'posts', past: 10)